masesgroup/KNet/src/documentation/articles/usageSerDes.md

   - [MASES.KNet.Serialization.Protobuf](https://www.nuget.org/packages/MASES.KNet.Serialization.Protobuf/): it is a serdes which uses [Google.Protobuf](https://en.wikipedia.org/wiki/Protocol_Buffers); till now it is at its first stage and it is based on general purpose API from [Google.Protobuf](https://www.nuget.org/packages/Google.Protobuf) package

 Starting from version 2.7.0, KNet comes with two kind of data exchange mechanisms:
-- **Raw**: data exchanges, across JVM-CLR boundary, using `byte` array transfer and this is the standard used since last version
+- **Raw**: data exchanges, across JVM™-CLR boundary, using `byte` array transfer and this is the standard used since last version
-- **Buffered**: data exchanges, across JVM-CLR boundary, using `ByteBuffer` objects:
+- **Buffered**: data exchanges, across JVM™-CLR boundary, using `ByteBuffer` objects:
   - this version avoids a real data move, only references to `ByteBuffer` are exchanged
   - the serializer/deserializer shares, with the `ByteBuffer`, the memory pointers originating the information and the counterpart reads that memory without make copies